-Our GroundGrabba Pro and Pro II are made of heat treated carbon steel that is galvanised and you can drive them in with your heaviest duty impact wrench without any torque limitation.
-Each peg has a hex head of 19mm designed to use with your cordless drill but having said that you can use a 19mm wrench if carrying a good cordless drill isn't your thing.
-Check out our 19mm Hex driver Socket.
+Our GroundGrabba Pro, Pro I and Pro II are made of 1008 carbon steel that is galvanised and you can drive them in with your heaviest duty impact wrench without any torque limitation.
+Each peg has a hex head designed to use with your cordless drill but having said that you can use also use a wrench if carrying a good cordless drill isn't your thing.
+Check out our Socket Drivers here.

-We've done the research and all the hard work for you and all you need do is enjoy how much faster, easier and safer GroundGrabba Screws are to use.
+We've done the research and all the hard work for you and all you need do is enjoy how much faster, easier and safer GroundGrabba Screw in tent pegs are to use.

 Screw In Ground Anchor or Screw-In Tent Pegs?

 When we set out on the GroundGrabba journey it was to create a drill driven screw-in tent peg but we kind of overshot the mark somewhat and created an amazing screw in ground anchor.
 The difference is that GroundGrabbas have been designed and manufactured for purpose not like most other brands out there, not just an adaptation of a coach bolt or extended roofing screw bolt one can purchase from the local hardware store.